Anismhamid/NiholOvdem-version-2.5.4/README.md

 - [Contact Information](#contact-information)
 - [Author](#author)

-## Features
+## Application features

-- **Employee Management Window**: Allows users to view employee workdays, salary deductions, and calculate salaries.
-Users can input employee data such as name, ID number, joining date, and daily wage.
-The window also includes search, update, and export functionalities to Excel and Word.
+- *Manage workers easily and effectively*

+Users can fully manage employee data through an easy-to-use interface that supports several core functions

+Add, view, update, and delete records: Users can fully manage employee records, including adding new data, viewing existing details, updating information, and deleting records when needed.

-- **Salary Deduction Window**: Enables users to record salary deductions for employees, including details such as name, ID number, date range, and payment date.
+Accurate tracking of payroll data: Users are able to record employee payroll deductions on a regular basis, including details such as employee name, ID number, date period, and payment date.

-- **Interactive Map Window**: Displays an interactive map showing various business locations.
-Users can search for specific addresses or select locations on the map.
-It also offers export options to Excel and Word.
+- *Use modern technologies and a secure database*

+Using MySQL and SQLAlchemy: Employee data is stored and managed using a MySQL database, with SQLAlchemy being used to facilitate communication with the database and ensure data integrity and ease of querying.

+- *API support for interacting with data*

+RESTful API: The application provides API endpoints for interacting with employee data, enabling simple and secure access, updating, and deletion of data over HTTP.
+Provide flexibility and integration
+Flexibility in installation and deployment: The application can be deployed on multiple platforms like Windows, macOS, and Linux by compiling it into executable files using tools like PyInstaller or cx_Freeze, which facilitates the usage and deployment process for different users.
+Modern technology to improve performance
+Using Flask and Python: The application is built using Flask, a lightweight and flexible Python framework, providing highly efficient performance and easy development and maintenance.

 ## File Structure